Skip to content

 For commands with dependencies, the inject_dependencies wrapper ensures seamless injection.

-async def foo(handler: AsyncResponseHandler) -> Response:
+async def lights_off(handler: AsyncResponseHandler) -> Response:

-async def bar(inject_dependencies):
+async def good_night(inject_dependencies):

-return await inject_dependencies(foo)()
+return await inject_dependencies(lights_off)()

 Extending/merging commands managers